Deirror/FMI_OOP_2024/README.md

 # FMI-OOP-2024
---> OOP Task and much more <-- Blah, blah, blah
+--> OOP tasks and much more <-- blah, blah, blah

-This repository is full of tasks from seminars in FMI, Sofia.
+This repository is full of tasks from  **Object Oriented Programming** seminars in FMI, Sofia.
 Some of them are made by me!

-//EDIT -> ENDED SUCCESSFULLY